 We offer a variety of events to help you get to know Graland.
 Which one should you attend?
 All events are optional.
 You are welcome to participate in one, or all of these events!
 Each event is designed to provide you with a different perspective of Graland, as well as opportunities to connect with our Graland community!

 Tours of Graland allow you to see our campus and get a feel for our classrooms, our theatre, gym, innovation lab, and so much more.
 A virtual tour is also available if you are unable to visit our campus.

 Open houses are an opportunity for families to learn more about the Graland difference and hear directly from Graland students, teachers, and our head of school.
 Open Houses also include a parent-led tour.

 Which one should you attend?
-You are welcome to participate in one or all of these events!
+You are welcome to participate in one or both of these events!
 Each event is designed to provide you with a different perspective of Graland.